Two Pointer Techniques for Linked List Problems

 If fast

-eventually reaches the end of the linked list normally, it means there is no cycle in the list.
-If fast
+can reach the end of the list normally, it indicates there is no cycle in the list.
+However, if fast

-is looping within the list, meaning there is a cycle.
+is moving in circles within the list, indicating the list contains a cycle.

 class Solution {